 The Main Concrete Problems in Need of Repair

 It is not uncommon for commercial buildings to be developed with canopies.
 These can act as an architectural marker to reveal a main entrance, for example, or simply as a way to offer some type of protection against adverse weather conditions for people to shelter under.
 Some buildings are actually built with a metal canopy that has a different purpose altogether, designed to catch concrete that has flaked off a building and thereby ensure the safety of anyone in the vicinity.
-Concrete canopies also need to be tested for structural safety too and, where issues are identified, repairs need to be undertaken with due diligence by professionals.
+Concrete canopies need to be tested for structural safety, and where issues are identified, repairs need to be undertaken with due diligence by professionals.

-When corrosion takes place, the main risk to a canopy is as a result of the oxide which can cause the concrete to crack and also to spall, which literally means to fall off.
+When corrosion takes place, the main risk to a canopy is as a result of oxide, which can cause the concrete to crack and also to spall, which literally means to fall off.
 The dangers of this happening overhead are obvious.
 Cracking can also occur due to fire damage as well as frost-thaw damage.

 One problem that can cause concrete issues that lead to canopy repairs is carbonation, particularly with older structures where less concrete has been used and the structure is more porous.
 Because canopies are exposed to the sun and the rain, this can speed-up the carbonation process.
 The implications of this in Hong Kong, which boasts a tropical climate, are clear, meaning that potential carbonation of canopies has to be identified.